duckietown-ethz/proj-lfvop/README.md

 The Duckiebot should hopefully safely overtake the Duckie.

 #### Running Demo 2 - Static Duckiebot Avoidance
-To run the static Duckiebot avoidance demo perform the following steps:
+To run the static Duckiebot avoidance demo (one moving Duckiebot (DB#1) overtakes another non-moving Duckiebot (DB#2)) perform the following steps:
-(one Duckiebot overtakes another one)

-1. Set up two Duckiebots per the instructions in Section 4.2.
+1. Set up both Duckiebots per the instructions in Section 4.2.

 2. Run the demo container on both Duckiebots using the prepared image from step 1.
-If the LED's already have the required colors e.g. when Demos 1-3 was run before with this bot, this step can be skipped.

    `~LAPTOP $ docker -H [DUCKIEBOT_NAME].local run -it --rm --net host -e STATIC=1 -v /data/:/data/ duckietown/proj-lfvop:master-arm32v7`

-   Note: On the non-moving Duckiebot the container is also launched in order to change the colors of the LED's.
-Once the Duckiebots LED's have changed the color to two reds in the back and two whites in the front (the middle one should be turned off), the container can be killed again by pressing `Ctrl-C` in the according terminal.
+   Note: On DB#2 the container is also run in order to change the colors of the LED's (If the LED's of DB#2 already have the required colors e.g. when Demos 1-3 was run before on it, this step can be skipped.)
+Once the Duckiebots LED's have changed the color to two reds in the back and two whites in the front (the middle one should be turned off), the container can be killed again on DB#2 by pressing `Ctrl-C` in the according terminal.

 3. Place the first Duckiebot somewhere in the modified Duckietown.
 It must be aligned with the lane, and be at least two tile away from the 180 degree turning tile.